 But is that really living?
 Or just existing?
 What about finding joy in our lives and really living each moment to the fullest.
 Do you think those are ideas that only work for other people?
 Perhaps, suddenly finding a few minutes to meditate each day doesn’t sound like such a monumental task!

-Consistent meditation practice has been proven to improve overall mood and feelings of well-being, reduce stress and anxiety, reduce depression and more tolerance for situations that used to cause stress.
+Consistent daily meditation practice has been proven to improve overall mood and feelings of well-being, reduce stress and anxiety, reduce depression and more tolerance for situations that used to cause stress.
 Sign me up, right?

 But the question still remains – when can you fit in this beneficial activity?